What is Shockwave Therapy?

 Is Shockwave Therapy covered by insurance?

-Registered physiotherapists administer our shockwave treatments, so if you have extended health benefits that include physiotherapy you may have a portion (or all) of your treatment covered.
-Cornerstone Physiotherapy can also bill directly to most health insurance companies.
+Cobblestone Medicine and Rehab Chiropractors and Physiotherapists are trained to administer our shockwave treatments, so if you have extended health benefits that include physiotherapy or chiropractic you may have a portion (or all) of your treatment covered.
+Cobblestone Medicine and Rehab Administration can also bill directly to most health insurance companies.
 Please call us for further details.

 - Extracorporeal shock wave therapy as a treatment for heterotopic ossification.
 Physical Therapy Reviews.
 Aug2013, Vol. 18 Issue 4, p300-307.